hicops/hicops/docs/installation/prerequisites.md

 | py-subprocess32    | py-cycler         | py-openpyxl   |
 | py-six             | py-argparse       | py-matplotlib |
 | py-pytz            | mpich             | python        |

+**Note:** You may skip MPI installation if you are running on a cluster system with built-in MPI distribution and simply load that into your environment.

 ## Optional Packages
 Install the optional packages, preferably using Spack.